Aditi7Singh/assignment-aditi/README.md

-I'm in read-only (Ask) mode, so I can't write files.
-Here's the complete improved README content you can copy into your `README.md`:

----

 # Autonomous Lead Enrichment Agent

 A resilient, production-grade Python agent for enriching company domains with public website intelligence.
 Built for reliability: it handles JavaScript-rendered pages via Playwright, extracts focused content instead of raw HTML, gracefully degrades to local extraction when LLM credentials are absent, and isolates failures per-domain so one bad target never aborts the batch.